-The planned IPA allocation to Priority Axis 3 is EUR 17,146,595 corresponding to approximately 30% percent of the programme budget, with an estimated number of about 20 operations to be supported.
+The planned IPA allocation to Priority Axis 3 is EUR 16.641.545 corresponding to approximately 29% percent of the programme budget, with an estimated number of about 14 operations to be supported.
 Therefore, the largest part of programme budget is reserved for Priority Axis 3 and this financial allocation reflects the needs to strengthen and diversify the tourism offer and to enable sustainable use of cultural and natural heritage in the programme area.
 Furthermore, both smaller (e.g. promoting products) and larger projects (e.g. cycle paths) are expected as they have been also in the IPA programmes Croatia-Bosnia and Herzegovina and Croatia-Montenegro in the 2007-2013 programming period.
-Under the Priority Axis 3, strategic operation "Development of Rural Tourism in the Adriatic Hinterland" is envisaged to be implemented.